Tornevall/tornelib-php-netcurl/README.md

 ## Breaking changes?

 As far as I see it, 6.1 is built to not break systems that runs on 6.0 except for possibly if someone is using PHP 5.3 which is highly obsolete as of a load of years back in time.

-# Deprecations

-## Auto detection of communicators

-Using this call before running calls will try to prepare for a proper communications driver.
-If curl is available, the internal functions will be prioritized before others as this used to be best practice.
-However, if curl is missing, this might help you find a proper driver automatically.

-    $LIB->setDriverAuto();